neilboyd/SendLog/README.md

 `<activity android:name=".SendLogActivity" android:theme="@android:style/Theme.Translucent.NoTitleBar"/>`

 ###Start the activity at a suitable point in your app
-Somewhere in your app, for example in a Help or About menu, you'll want to allow users to send the log.
+Somewhere in your app you'll want to allow users to send the log, for example in a Help or About menu.
 `startActivity(new Intent(this, SendLogActivity.class));`

 That's it!